jontatan25/financial-advisor-app/README.md

 # ReportINC - Financial Report Solution
 Welcome to ReportINC, your comprehensive financial report solution.
 This front end application is designed to provide users with insightful analytics and management tools for their investments.

+###### Note: The ideal resolution for using this application is 1920x1080.
+Support for other resolutions is yet to be implemented.

 ## Project Overview
 ReportINC utilizes Vue.js as the frontend framework along with various libraries and components to visualize and manage financial data effectively.